BertKoor/MetMavenKunJeAllesBouwen/markdown/content.md

 In our MavenDemo project we're going to refer to this parent project.
-This parent project holds all the instructions how to build it, and the child project only needs to supply the needed properties to work with.
+This parent project holds all the instructions how to build it, and the child project only needs to supply the required properties.

 ## Step 7: Create the ZipParent pom